Contemporary European law: Crisis of constitutions

-The crisis of the Weimar Constitution, however, was not an isolated incident: other constitutions had generated excessive multipartism, which in turn contributed to the formation of unstable governments, followed by political figures who concentrated power in their own hands, overthrowing the previous structure.
+The crisis of the Weimar Constitution was not an isolated incident: other constitutions had generated excessive multipartism, which in turn contributed to the formation of unstable governments, followed by political figures who concentrated power in their own hands, overthrowing the previous structure.
 Similar cases occurred, for example, in Poland, where the March Constitution, adopted on March 17, 1921, did not prevent the May Coup of 1926, which led to the authoritarian Sanacja government led by Józef Piłsudski.
-After the counterrevolution of 1918-1920, Hungary returned to being a constitutional monarchy; however, on March 1, 1920, the army and paramilitary units occupied the Budapest parliament building, imposing Miklós Horthy as regent.
+After the counterrevolution of 1918–1920, Hungary returned to being a constitutional monarchy; however, on March 1, 1920, the army and paramilitary units occupied the Budapest parliament building, imposing Miklós Horthy as regent.

-In 1922, Lithuania also adopted its own constitution, but the subsequent instability led to the 1926 coup, resulting in the establishment of an authoritarian regime by Antanas Smetona.
+In 1922, Lithuania adopted its own constitution but the subsequent instability led to the 1926 coup, resulting in the establishment of an authoritarian regime by Antanas Smetona.
 Similarly, in 1934, Konstantin Päts amended the constitutional charter of Estonia, inaugurating a regime of strict presidential authoritarianism.
 In the same year, in Latvia, Prime Minister Kārlis Ulmanis dissolved the Saeima (Latvian parliament), establishing a fully controlled non-parliamentary authoritarian regime in which political parties were abolished, part of the 1922 Constitution was suspended, and civil liberties were restricted.
 After 1933 and until 1938, Czechoslovakia remained the only functioning democracy in Eastern Europe, as all other Eastern states coexisted, as mentioned, with authoritarian or autocratic regimes.